-Query or pay parking fines and transit lane fines online.
+Pay or query parking, bus lane and transit lane infringements online.
 Estimated completion time: 5 minutes.

 Payments for tickets issued within the last 24 hours

-Infringement details are normally transferred to our online and phone payment services within 24 hours of issue.
-If your ticket has been issued within the last 24 hours, you may need to wait before you can pay via the online and phone services.
+Infringement details are normally transferred to our online systems within 24 hours of issue.
+If your infringement notice has been issued within the last 24 hours, you may need to wait before you can pay online.

 28 days to pay the infringement

-If you get a ticket, you have 28 days to pay the fine.
-If you don't, you'll receive a reminder notice.
-If no payment is received after a further 28 days, the overdue fine will be lodged with a debt-collection agency for recovery.
+If you get an infringement notice, you have 28 days to pay or request a court hearing (PDF 500KB).
+If you don't, you'll receive a reminder.
+If no payment or hearing request is received after the last date for payment printed on your reminder notice, the infringement will be lodged with a debt-collection agency for recovery.

-Fines that remain unpaid after recovery efforts will be lodged with the Ministry of Justice, who may take action and also impose a fee on top of the fine.
+Fines that remain unpaid after recovery efforts will be lodged with the Ministry of Justice, and immediately become a court fine.
 Find out more about the infringement notice process.

 Query this fine

-If you'd like your infringement notice reviewed, it can be done in the following ways:
+If you'd like your infringement notice reviewed, it can be done in these ways:

 If you have received a formal reminder notice from Auckland Transport to pay a ticket and the expiry date of the reminder notice has passed, contact us to see if the fine has been lodged at Court.
 If it has, then AT cannot accept payment.
 You will need to contact the District Court to make payment.

-The infringement notice process is set out in various statutes (Transport Act 1962 and the Summary Proceedings Act 1957).
-These detail the way in which infringement notices may be served, and the administrative process relating to that ticket.
+The infringement notice process is set out in various statutes (Land Transport Act 1998 and the Summary Proceedings Act 1957).
+These detail the way in which infringement notices may be served, and the administrative process.

-Visit www.fines.govt.nz for more information on the fines process.
+Visit the Ministry of Justice website for more information on the fines process.

-Please allow 10 working days to receive notification from an infringement adjudicator, outlining the outcome of our review.
-If the final due date for payment falls prior to this 10-day period, please contact the AT Call Centre on 355-3553 to advise of the situation and the urgency required in dealing with your request.
+Please allow 10 working days to receive notification outlining the outcome of our review.
+If the final due date for payment falls prior to this 10-day period, please contact the AT Call Centre on 09 355 3553 to advise of the situation and the urgency required in dealing with your request.
 Please don't hesitate to contact us if you require any further information or have other urgent questions.